-This option defines the behavior of the sandboxing option if the file scan fails.
+When sandboxing fails This option defines the behavior of the sandboxing option if the file scan fails.
+If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.

-If Block has been specified, the file being scanned will not be sent.
+POP3